intx82/k230-debian/README.md

   * Support for the RISC-V Vector extension for Linux user-space.
   * Full system 512 MiB of RAM available.
   * Only 16 MiB of storage reserved for boot loader and kernel images.
-  * Support for U-boot "distro boot" (in addition to vendor boot protocol).
 * At build time:
   * Support for non-x86-64 (incl. native RISC-V) host.
   * Support for parallel builds (vendor requires `make -j1`).
   * Support for upstream GCC cross-compilation toolchain.
   * Compatibility with up-to-date host glibc.
-  * No external downloads.
+  * No external downloads (except for git submodules).
   * No RTOS.
   * No Buildroot/Busybox root file system (pick your own!).